 Let’s find out.

 Any dumbbell-version of a barbell-exercise is generally considered beginner-friendly.
 That includes the dumbbell bench press, the dumbbell overhead press, and the alternating dumbbell press.
-I mean, compared to other exercises like the seated tricep press, the alternating dumbbell press is a great workout for beginners.
+I mean, compared to other exercises like the seated tricep press, the alternating dumbbell press is a great workout for beginners that is even applied in youth weight lifting training as well.

 So, if you are starting off with the bench press and are unable to move a lot of weight, try the alternating dumbbell press.